Sage/carbon/guides/01_building_views.md

 ### 1) Setup

-* Before you begin, ensure you have followed the first time setup guide for [Carbon-factory](https://github.com/Sage/carbon-factory/wiki/First-Time-System-Setup)
+* Before you begin, ensure you have followed the first time setup guide for [Carbon Factory](https://github.com/Sage/carbon-factory/wiki/First-Time-System-Setup)

 ### 2) Creating a project